 In the distributed system domain, messages from a system can be fire-and-forget while other systems will need a response or confirmation that a message was delivered successfully.
 Both scenarios are taken into account and handled by NextGen Connect.

 Other tools contend with NextGen to cover the scenarios presented.
 Still, the main takeaway here is that you don’t need to venture to recreate functionality or address a problem that has already been solved.

-Successful Epic integrations are primarily based on identifying the system’s event that will trigger the sending of messages to other systems.
+Successful Epic healthcare system integrations are primarily based on identifying the system’s event that will trigger the sending of messages to other systems.
 Determining what messages the Epic system will be receiving from other systems and how Epic processes those messages is also necessary.
 The message’s contents must be understood to ensure the mapping of data fields between systems is accurate and transformed if necessary.
 Coupled with message sending and receiving is the notion of using other tools to take advantage of file parsing, error handling, and retries.

 Overall, system integration leads toward modernization.
 In the healthcare arena, that could mean adding another layer of accountability and ensuring data correctness by limiting the manual entry of data from one system to another.
 Data entries of that manner can be critical when lives are on the line.
 Not to mention, there is the added benefit of creating better reporting and reconciliation procedures.
-If you do decide to integrate your medical systems with Epic, addressing the considerations above can make the entire process less complicated.
+If you do decide to integrate your medical systems with the Epic healthcare system, addressing the considerations above can make the entire process less complicated.
 Carefully reviewing your data and messaging specs upfront can set a team up for success and make this major step towards healthcare modernization attainable.